fosterbass/openpos-framework/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Label the bug**
+Please label the bug as a production or milestone bug.
+A milestone bug is a bug that was introduced and fixed in the same milestone.
+A production bug is a bug that was found in a released milestone.

 **To Reproduce**
 Steps to reproduce the behavior: